CovertLab/wcEcoli/environment/README.md

    2. Open a browser window onto [http://localhost:33332](http://localhost:33332)

-4. You _could_ run an Environment agent and Cell agents from the command line, but you'll have to supply a JSON config dictionary with various fields including a `"kafka_config"` dictionary.
-Use the `-h` argument for usage help.
+4. You can run an Environment agent and Cell agents directly from the command line although we usually do it via an agent Shepherd (see below).

+   (**Tip:** Use the `-h` argument for usage help on any of these command line programs.)

    (**Tip:** Run each process in a new terminal tab.
 Use iTerm split windows to make it easy to watch them all at once.)

    1. In the first tab start an Environment model:

-      `> python -m environment.boot --type lattice --id lattice --config '{...}`
+      `> python -m environment.boot --type lattice --id lattice`

       This creates the Environment agent, waiting for Cell simulations to register.
+      You can optionally pass in a JSON `--config '{...}'` dictionary.

       **VARIATION:** If you didn't open the browser-based visualization, you can have the Environment agent open a "microscope" view onto the plate by launching it like this:

-      `> ENVIRONMENT_ANIMATION=1 python -m environment.boot --type lattice --id lattice --config '{...}`
+      `> ENVIRONMENT_ANIMATION=1 python -m environment.boot --type lattice --id lattice`

    2. Now start a Cell agent in a new tab: